UICIDEAS/IDEA_130_F23/ASSIGNMENTS.md

+## FINAL GAME PROJECT (Due: Thursday, November 30th)

+You will make a game using one of the methods or tools covered in class, or a pre-approved game making software of your choice.
+This game can be about any subject, and may build upon games previously completed in class (expanded versions of previous assignments).

+Your final game project should reflect subjects covered in previous weeks by addressing one (or more) of the following:

+- Sicart's "game characteristics"
+- Makes use of restrictions to complicate/vary gameplay (i.e., the one-button game, two color game)
+- "Serious Games" (games that educate, or serve a purpose other than solely entertainment)
+- Solo gaming
+- Collaborative gaming (i.e., TTRPGs with collaborative storytelling, map-making, etc.)

+Steps:

+1. Write a short proposal that explains briefly your goals for your game, and which of the above it addresses.
+We will discuss these in class (November 14).
+(Note: you can start working on the game itself before then, but a short description of the game with notes is "best practices" and will help in the planning process).
+Include a justification for the method/tools you will use to construct the game.

+2. Keep a development journal for your game.
+It doesn't need to be long or in-depth, but should log the time you spent working on it, and your wins or frustrations during the process.
+This is also "best practices" and provides helpful tips for yourself when engaging with the project both in the present and future.

+3. When you "finish" the game, export it so others can play it (i.e., as an .html file, several printed copies, etc.).
+We will use these to playlets on the final week of class.

 ## ONE BUTTON GAME ASSIGNMENT --OR-- TWO COLOR GAME ASSIGNMENT (Due: 11.02.23)

 Creating a game with restrictions is not only a design challenge meant to think about what constitutes meaningful interactivity (see: Saten & Zimmerman), but also forces a game developer to consider disability and gaming.